celestiaorg/celestia-app/specs/src/specs/ante_handler.md

 In addition to the above criteria, the ante handler also has a number of side-effects:

 - Tx fees are deducted from the tx's feepayer and added to the fee collector module account.
+- Tx priority is calculated based on the the smallest denomination of gas price in the tx and set in context.
 - The nonce of all tx signers is incremented by 1.